-Fog was covering the volcano at the time, so the distance the pyroclastic clouds spread was not visually observed.
-The amplitude record and seismic recording data from Geological Disaster Technology Research and Development Centre estimated the hot clouds spread less than 1 kilometre (0.6 miles) from the crater.
+The fog was covering the volcano at the time, so the distance the pyroclastic clouds spread was not visually observed.
+The amplitude record and seismic recording data from the Geological Disaster Technology Research and Development Centre estimated the hot clouds spread less than 1 kilometer (0.6 miles) from the crater.

 Local authorities on Thursday evacuated more than 500 people living on the mountain in Magelang district on Java Island.

 Until now, the potential danger is not more than 5 kilometres (3 miles), chief of Yogyakarta’s Volcanology and Geological Hazard Mitigation Centre, Hanik Humaida, said in a statement.

 The geological authority had raised the alert level of Mount Merapi to the second-highest level in November after sensors picked up increasing activity.
 Tourism and mining activities were halted.

 The 2,968-metre (9,737-foot) mountain is about 30 kilometres (18 miles) from the Yogyakarta city centre.
 About a quarter million people live within 10 kilometres (6 miles) of the volcano, according to authorities in surrounding districts.